ValentinH/react-easy-sort/README.md

 ### SortableKnob

-You can use this component if you doesn't want to whole item to be draggable but only a specific area of it.
+You can use this component if you don't want the whole item to be draggable but only a specific area of it.

 ```js
 import SortableList, { SortableItem, SortableKnob } from 'react-easy-sort'